---

 Yes, but signals look different.
 Enterprise buyers comment on industry trends on LinkedIn or engage in HN discussions about architecture.
 The principle is identical: find where they’re expressing a real problem and respond to it.

-Use these skills with CatchIntent's MCP server in Claude, Cursor, or Windsurf to apply these strategies automatically.
+Use these skills with CatchIntent's MCP server in Claude, Cursor, or any MCP client to apply these strategies through your AI agent.